SayakaOno/RESTAPIs-GraphQLqueries/README.md

 # REST API with GraphQL
-Simple application that calls REST APIs inside a GraphQL query.<br/>
+A simple application that calls REST APIs inside a GraphQL query.<br/>
 (The API Key is not in this repository.)<br/>
 ![Ghibli](https://user-images.githubusercontent.com/33141219/60302968-12ff4800-98ea-11e9-81ce-f973da4e4683.png)